DFE-Digital/get-into-teaching-app/docs/content.md

 ### Breadcrumbs

-Breadcrumbs are included by default on most layouts.
+Breadcrumbs are included by default on most layouts with the exception of registration layouts.
 You can chose to optionally disable breadcrumbs by setting the following in the front matter:

 ```yaml
 ---